You may be able to sue the trucking company as well as the trucker who hit you. Let us help you file your claim.

 - Medications

 Medical bills are only one part of the financial burden a crash can cause.
 Large truck accidents often leave smaller vehicles totaled.
-You can seek awards to pay for a replacement vehicle and compensation for any other damaged personal property.
-If your vehicle is not totaled, but its resale value is significantly decreased, you could also be compensated for its diminished value in addition to its repair costs.
+If your vehicle has been damaged beyond repair in a truck crash, you can seek awards to pay for a replacement vehicle and compensation for any other damaged personal property.

 - File your claim or lawsuit